Exponential $f(R)$ cosmology with massive neutrinos as a dynamical dark energy framework: Constraints on cosmological parameters

 Including the Pan+ catalog (bottom panel of Table~\ref{table:Best_Fit_Table}) significantly affects the best-fit values.
 Both the $w_0w_a$CDM and exponential $f(R)$ models, being sensitive to late-time probes and deviations from $\Lambda$CDM, benefit from the addition of SNe Ia data.
 This fact can also be observed in Fig.~\ref{fig:Corner_Sn} for the $f(R)$ model, in which the Pan+ sample helps to break degeneracies between parameters and have more constraining power.
 Furthermore, the upper limits on the total neutrino mass become more stringent for all models, at 1$\sigma$ level: $\sum m_\nu <0.0126\,\textrm{eV}$ for $\Lambda$CDM, $\sum m_\nu <0.0613\,\textrm{eV}$ for $w_0w_a$CDM, and $\sum m_\nu <0.0290\,\textrm{eV}$ for the $f(R)$ cosmology.
+We note that these bounds are quoted at $1\sigma$ ($68\%$ C.L.), whereas cosmological neutrino mass constraints are more commonly reported at $95\%$ C.L.
+A direct comparison with the oscillation lower bound $\sum m_\nu \gtrsim 0.06\,\mathrm{eV}$ should therefore be made at the same confidence level.
+While the exponential $f(R)$ model yields a less stringent upper limit on $\sum m_\nu$ compared to $\Lambda$CDM, the tension with the oscillation lower bound is not fully resolved, and our conclusions on this point should be interpreted as a mild relaxation rather than a resolution of the neutrino-mass tension.

 The inclusion of these data leads to higher $H_0$ values, even when combined with DESI DR2 datasets and CMB likelihood.
 These new values of $H_0$ are mutually consistent in $1\,\sigma$ for the proposed cosmological scenarios, but there is a discrepancy in $2.3\,\sigma$ between the values obtained within $\Lambda$CDM and $f(R)$ models.
 The relative uncertainty on $H_0$ decreases by $\sim65\%$, $\sim54\%$, and $\sim86\%$ for the $\Lambda$CDM, $w_0w_a$CDM, and $f(R)$ cosmologies, respectively, compared to the corresponding cases without SNe Ia.
 Although one combination of datasets is included in the other one, to quantify the impact of SNe Ia on the value of $H_0$, we compare the best-fit values obtained with and without the Pan+ sample.
 We notice a large tension of $7.5\,\sigma$ between the best-fit values of $H_0$ within the $\Lambda$CDM model with and without SNe Ia.
 This tension is significantly reduced at the level of $2.4\,\sigma$ and $2.8\,\sigma$ for the $w_0w_a$CDM and $f(R)$ models, respectively.